15-472/s72/README.md

   - `"pbr"` -- a physically-based metallic/roughness material,
   - `"lambertian"` -- a lambertian (diffuse) material,
   - `"mirror"` -- a perfect mirror material,
-  - `"environment"` -- a material that copies the environment in the normal direction,
+  - or `"environment"` -- a material that copies the environment in the normal direction.
-  - or `"simple"` -- a material that uses vertex colors lit by a simple hemisphere light.

 The `"pbr"` material uses a physically-based BRDF defined as per <a href="https://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf">Epic Games' SIGGRAPH 2013 Talk</a> (with lambertian diffuse + ggx specular).
 The available parameters for the model are: